oxylabs/google-shopping-scraper/README.md

 # Google Shopping Scraper

+As part of [**E-Commerce Scraper API**](https://github.com/oxylabs/ecommerce-scraper-api-guide), Google Shopping Scraper extracts timely e-commerce data in raw HTML or structured JSON format.
+The scraper offers a maintenance-free data collection infrastructure that automates the bulk of underlying processes, from sending HTTP requests to data parsing.

+The underlying measures, such as proxies, ensure considerably fewer CAPTCHAs and IP blocks.
+The scraper supports localized results from almost any locale worldwide (195 countries) with country-level and postal code targeting.

+Additionally, the scraper can automate recurring scraping and parsing jobs through [**Scheduler**](https://developers.oxylabs.io/scraper-apis/scheduler-beta), load dynamic websites that use JavaScript for rendering content, and retrieve results via the API or directly to Google Cloud Storage or Amazon S3 storage bucket.

 ### How it works

 There are various page types we can scrape and parse on Google Shopping.
 You can either provide us with a full [**URL**](#url) or a few input parameters via specifically built data sources (e.g. [**Search**](#shopping-search), [**Product**](#shopping-product), [**Product Pricing**](#product-pricing) so we can form the URL on our end.